digitalsolutionsai/scope-config-service/README.md

 **2. Regenerate the Client:**

-After modifying the `.proto` file, run the following command to regenerate the Go client:

 ```bash
 make proto
 ```

-This will run `buf generate` and update the necessary `*.pb.go` files, which you should then commit along with your changes to the `.proto` file.
+This will run `buf generate` and update the necessary `*.pb.go` files, which you should then commit.

 ### Running with Docker Compose

-To run the service and the PostgreSQL database together, you can use Docker Compose.
-There are two files provided:
+To run the service and its PostgreSQL database, use Docker Compose.

-- `compose.postgres.yml`: Defines the PostgreSQL service.
-- `compose.yml`: Defines the configuration service.

-Before running the service, you need to create a `.env` file from the `.env.example` file and update the values if necessary:
+First, create a `.env` file:

 ```bash
 cp .env.example .env
 ```

-To run both services, use the following command:
+Then, run both services:

 ```bash
 docker compose -f compose.postgres.yml -f compose.yml up -d --build